vEnhance/web.evanchen.cc/input/faq-contest.md

 In general, it is a lot better to be spending a lot of time exploring whatever is catching interest, than to try and lay out some fixed plan and then not really follow through with it.
-So even though in theory planning seems like it would be helpful, the energy spent crafting then adhering to a plan could easily outweigh benefits.
+So even though _in theory_ planning seems like it would be helpful, _in practice_ the energy spent crafting then adhering to a plan could easily outweigh benefits.
 (One can always start with a lot of energy, and then the energy quickly dies out.)

-I think the only concern might be if a student is afraid of a particular area and tries to ignore it completely.
+I think the only concern might be if a student is afraid of a particular area and tries to ignore it completely (geometryyyyyyy).
 As long as you avoid this trap, I hereby give you license to work on whatever you feel like, planned or not.